scottaxcell/cs555-assignment1/README.md

 * send chunk to first chunk server -- append next chunk servers
 * read in file from command line
 * reed solomonize chunks

+## Notes
+* the client reads the entire file into memory, could improve by streaming file a chunk at a time